Brotherta/wam-examples/README.md

 let pluginInstance2 = await WAM2.createInstance(hostGroupId, audioCtx);
 ```

-We have now access to the audio node with `wamInstance.audioNode`.
-It works as well for the plugins instance.
+We have access to the audio node with `wamInstance.audioNode`.
+It works as well for the plugin instance.

 ### WAM Processor

-The WAM processor, is the same as the pure JavaScript apart from the registering method in the Audio Worklet.
+The WAM processor is the same as pure JavaScript apart from the registering method in the Audio Worklet.
 In WAM the processor is registered in the GlobalScope of the Audio Worklet.
-To gives access to the options,
+To give access to the options,
-you will need to define a function that return your processors as follows :
+you will need to define a function that returns your processors as follows :

 ```javascript
 const getProcessor = (moduleId) => {